top of page

 Intellectual Property

 Our patented technology for carbohydrate attachment is wholly owned by Design-Zyme LLC.
 We are actively pursuing intellectual property protection of our discoveries and products.
-The company has already submitted multiple patent applications to the USPTO and PCT and maintains in-house patent counsel to oversee maintenance and prosecution of its patent estate.
+The company has multiple allowed US patents and is aggressively seeking patent protection from the USPTO and PCT for our broad range of discoveries.
+Design-Zyme maintains in-house patent counsel to oversee maintenance and prosecution of its patent estate.

 Issued Patents